 To print from computer or another device you will need first to create a PDF file of your story while using Our Story; tap the print icon and then tap ‘Send PDF’.

-You will need to send a PDF version of the story to your computer by email or drop box (see Sharing below).
+You will need to send a PDF version of the story to your computer by email or drop box (see Sharing above).
 Then print the PDF file in the usual way on your computer or other device.

 You can create different sized booklets (full page pictures, half page pictures or quarter page pictures which some children really like).
 For a full sized booklet, you can print it in one-sided or double-sided and bind on the left hand-side.